 Home to elephants, black rhinos, leopards, spotted hyenas, olive baboons, black and white colobus monkeys, African wild cat, and innumerable other species, Aberdare National Park is legendary for its prolific game, thick salient forests and sensational views of the Rift Valley as well as the peak of Mt Kenya.

 As part of your Kenya safari, you can opt for a trekking trail across the moorlands.
 Aberdare National Park can also be explored by a vehicle.
 Don’t forget to take a break at the spectacular waterfalls along the range.

-Kenya’s capital cityexhibits a harmonious co-existence of the past and the present.
-Nairobi may be the safari capital of the Africa, but it’s also a vibrant metropolis that is rooted in its fascinating history.
+Kenya’s capital city exhibits a harmonious co-existence of the past and the present.
+Nairobi may be the safari capital of Africa, but it’s also a vibrant metropolis that is rooted in its fascinating history.
 To know more, make a stop at the remarkable museum and erstwhile home of Karen Blixen, author of Out of Africa.

 The Nairobi National Park is barely a 15-minute drive from the city centre.
 It’s worth saying a quick hello to the zebras, wildebeests, cheetahs and lions here.
 The rhinoceros sanctuary here is considered to be among Kenya’s best.

 Once you see the sunrise at Mount Kenya, everything else will pale in comparison.
 Except, perhaps, the experience of equatorial snow, one of the world’s rarest sights!
-As the highest mountain in Kenya and the second-highest in Africa (after Kilimanjaro), the 5199 metre-high summit is a demandingclimb.
-However, there are several lowers peaks that are easier to trek to.
+As the highest mountain in Kenya and the second-highest in Africa (after Kilimanjaro), the 5199 metre-high summit is a demanding climb.
+However, there are several lower peaks that are easier to trek to.